qualiture/git-env-branches/README.md

 ### Prerequisites

 * NodeJS must be installed
-* Any Windows, Linux or macos laptop
+* Any Windows, Linux or macOS laptop

 ### Installation